nbourre/chromium_aaos/readme.md

 ```
 Follow the offical [google chromium guide](https://chromium.googlesource.com/chromium/src/+/main/docs/android_build_instructions.md)
 During the "Setting up the build", run ``` gn args out/Release_arm64``` and copy the contents of [Release_arm64.gn](/Release_arm64.gn).
-To build, you could continue to use the offical guide but all instructions going forward will use scripts.
-It is helpful to still have the chromium guide pulled up.
+To build, you could continue to use the offical guide but these instructions going forward will use custom build scripts.
+It is helpful to still have the chromium guide pulled up while running through this readme.
-## Building for target
+# Building
 ### Dependencies
 The following folder structure exists
 ```
 |---$HOME
 |      pull_latest.sh
 |      etc.
-|    |---chromium
 |      |---src
 |---Android
 |    |---Sdk
 |        |---build-tools